 - 33.3.1 Within 30 days of the date these regulations become effective, each OWNER OR OPERATOR of a STATIONARY SOURCE subject to this section shall submit to the CONTROL OFFICER, a written estimate of the POTENTIAL TO EMIT for chlorine.
-The estimate shall include the basis and method of calculation. - 33.3.2 Upon receipt of such estimate, the CONTROL OFFICER shall review the same to determine whether the estimate is accurate and supported by available data.
-If the estimate is acceptable, the CONTROL OFFICER shall so notify the OWNER OR OPERATOR within 20 days of receipt of the estimate.
-If the estimate is not acceptable, the CONTROL OFFICER shall make an independent estimate of the POTENTIAL TO EMIT, showing his basis and method of calculation.
-Such independent estimate shall be served upon the OWNER OR OPERATOR within 30 days after receipt of the estimated POTENTIAL TO EMIT.
-The OWNER OR OPERATOR may appeal the independent estimate of the CONTROL OFFICER to the AIR POIlution Control HEARING BOARD by serving a written notice of appeal upon the CONTROL OFFICER within 20 days after receipt of the estimate.
-In the event no such appeal is filed, the CONTROL OFFICER's independent estimate shall become final and binding for the purpose of this section.
+The estimate shall include the basis and method of calculation. - Upon receipt of such estimate, the Control Officer shall review the same to determine whether the estimate is accurate and supported by available data.
+If the estimate is acceptable, the Control Officer shall so notify the Owner Or Operator within 20 days of receipt of the estimate.
+If the estimate is not acceptable, the Control Officer shall make an independent estimate of the Potential To Emit, showing his basis and method of calculation.
+Such independent estimate shall be served upon the Owner Or Operator within 30 days after receipt of the estimated Potential To Emit.
+The Owner Or Operator may appeal the independent estimate of the Control Officer to the Air Pollution Control Hearing Board by serving a written notice of appeal upon the Control Officer within 20 days after receipt of the Control Officer's independent estimate.
+In the event no such appeal is filed, the Control Officer's independent estimate shall become final and binding for the purpose of this section.

-In the event an appeal is considered, the Air Pollution Control HEARING BOARD shall review the OPERATOR's original estimate, the CONTROL OFFICER's independent estimate, the bases and methods of calculations used by each party, and shall make a final determination of the POTENTIAL TO EMIT for the purpose of this Section 33.
+In the event an appeal is considered, the Air Pollution Control Hearing Board shall review the Operator's original estimate, the Control Officer's independent estimate, the bases and methods of calculations used by each party, and shall make a final determination of the Potential To Emit for the purpose of this Section 33.